Climate TRACE vs Triton AI

 - Public awareness and education on emissions

-- Optimize irrigation schedules
+- Precision irrigation scheduling

 Where each tool runs — web, mobile, desktop, browser extension, API.